FirasAbouzahr/pyPalace/README.md

 - Expand capabilities of certain features.
 - Transient simulations.

-We also hope to expand the scope of pyPalace to be a general purpose superconducting qubit design tool in the future:
-- Automated simulating on HPCs using Slurm.
-- Materials library with data from simulations and experiments.
-- Benchmakring library to help inform your own simulations' compute requirements.
-- circuit QED calculations (e.g., Hamiltonian parameters) from simulation results.

-And more!

 # Function definitions

-Definitions of function parameters come straight from [AWS Palace](https://awslabs.github.io/palace/stable/).
-So I won't go over specifics of parameters here in too much details.
-Some functions are still missing and/or incomplete.
-This is a work in progress.
+Definitions of functions and their parameters follow directly from [AWS Palace](https://awslabs.github.io/palace/stable/).

-Any parameters in the following function definitions which have **None** as their default values will not be included in the config file and hence will revert to their default values set by Palace unless specificed expliticly in the function calls.
+Any parameters in the following function definitions which have **None** as their default values will not be included in the config file and will revert to their default values set by Palace unless specificed expliticly in the function calls.

 ## pyPalace.Model
 All these functions, once or if used, will eventually be entered as paramters in pyPalace.Config.add_Model or in other functions within pyPalace.Model.